meghan-sloan/voting_project/README.md

 Rows were sorted by address and elimintated if "NOT AVAILABLE" since only precinct polling data would be needed.
 A new sheet with only the desired columns and copied the necessary data from the combined data sheet.
 This sheet was downloaded as a .csv, the name changed and the extension changed to .txt.
 ASSUMPTIONS:
-* The precinct ID is the same as the id in the polling_location.txt 'id', the precinct.txt 'id' and the precinct_polling_location.txt 'precinct_id'
+* The precinct ID is the same as the polling_location.txt 'id', the precinct.txt 'id' and the precinct_polling_location.txt 'precinct_id'
 * The precinct.txt name/number is just the precinct specific part of the precinct id

 NOTE:
 * In the csv files provided, there is only street, city, state, zip, country, and precinct.
-I am not sure where to find the information for the VIP files:
+I am not sure where to find the following information for the VIP files:

  File      | Missing Data
 ------------- |:-------------: